Bakoroba/interactive_crypto_portfolio_analyzer/README.md

 # Interactive Crypto Portfolio Analyzer
 ---

-Crypto Currency Portfolio Aanalyzer
+# Overview
-Interactive Crypto Portfolio Analyzer and Arbitrage Dectection Use to determine the volitilaty and identify instances of arbitrage within the crypto exhcanges.
+The Interactive Crypto Portfolio Analyzer and Arbitrage Dectection App is used to determine the volitilaty and identify instances of arbitrage within the crypto exchanges.

+The Apps main functionalities include:
+- Use an interactive web GUI
+- Analyze the risk indicators  of crypto currencies
+- Multiple crypto currencies are traded on several crypto exchanges
+- Uncover patterns in the crypto market price data
+- Detect arbitrage opportunities

-- This project will analyze the risk indicators  of several crypto currencies traded on several crypto exchanges to uncover patterns in the crypto market.
+- The app will analyze the risk indicators  of several crypto currencies traded on several crypto exchanges to uncover patterns in the crypto market.
 To do so the following tasks are performed:
 	- Calculate the daily returns of a stock traded on seevral exchanges
 	- Analyze the volatility of each of the stocks listed on in the desired ETF
 	- Evaluate the risk profile of each stock by using the standard deviation and the beta
 	- Calculate the Sharpe ratios for each portfolio to determine the risk-retun profile.

+# Functionalities supported
-- It offers an interactive menu to allow the user to select:
+- It offers an interactive web GUI to allow the user to select:

 	- The choice of risk indicator (standard deviation, beta, daily returns and sharpe ratio) based on an 180 days rolling window
 	- The choice of one ten crypto currency to analyse BTC - Bitcoin